pymoc/pymoc/docs/index.rst

 by shifts in the climate regime.
 As such, understanding of the MOC is crucial to understanding of climate change.

-The model suite consists of several indepent modules representing various ocean regions and dynamics.
+The model suite consists of several independent modules representing various ocean regions and dynamics.
 Specifically, there are modules for calculating the advective-diffusive buoyancy balance in zonally constrained ocean basins (such as the Atlantic Ocean) in both